How much does an independent adjuster bond cost in New Mexico?

 What’s the fine print?

 The licensee’s social security number and place of residence must be listed on the bond form.
-These bonds are continuous until canceled.
+These bonds are continuous until canceled and must be renewed annually.
 If the bond is to be canceled, the surety must submit a cancellation notice to the Agent Licensing Bureau at least 30 days prior to the cancellation date.

 How to become an independent adjuster in New Mexico

-To be licensed as an independent adjuster in New Mexico, applicants must:
+To be licensed as an independent adjuster in New Mexico, applicants must meet all requirements established by the Office of the Superintendent:

 Ready to get started?